k3ntako/5th-Dimension-.NET/WebApp/ReadMe.md

-﻿# 5th Dimension .NET Console App
+﻿# 5th Dimension .NET Web App

-This is the console app project.
+This is the web app project.
 Please see the [solution's ReadMe](https://github.com/k3ntako/5th-Dimension-.NET/blob/master/ReadMe.md) for more information.

 ## Getting Started